 Previously, Ms. Segil was Chief Executive Officer of an advanced materials company providing products and services to aerospace and electronics manufacturers.
 She has co-founded and run companies in mortgage banking and medical services, and previously practiced law.
 Ms. Segil received a J.D. from Southwestern University and an M.B.A. from Pepperdine University.

 Mark Shapiro joined the Board of Directors of Frontier Communications Corporation in July 2010.
 He has served as Chief Executive Officer of Dick Clark Productions since May 2010.
 Previously, he served as a Director, President and Chief Executive Officer of Six Flags, Inc., a theme park company, from December 2005 until May 2010.
 Prior to joining Six Flags, Mr. Shapiro spent 12 years at ESPN, Inc., where he served as Executive Vice President, Programming and Production and in various other capacities for both ESPN and ABC Sports.
-Mr. Shapiro has served as a Director of Live Nation, Inc. since November 2008, a trustee of Equity Residential since January 2010, a Director of Papa John's International, Inc. since February 2011 and a member of the Advisory Board of NeuMedia, Inc. since June 2011.
-He has also served as a Director of the Tribune Company since 2008.
+Mr. Shapiro has served as a Director of Live Nation, Inc. since November 2008, a trustee of Equity Residential since January 2010, a Director of Papa John's International, Inc. since February 2011 and a member of the Advisory Board of Mandalay Digital Group, Inc. since June 2011.
+Mr. Shapiro is also Chairman of two privately-held companies, Captivate Network and Red Zebra Broadcasting.

 Mr. Shapiro holds a B.A. from the University of Iowa.

 Myron A. (Mike) Wick, III became a Director of Frontier Communications Corporation in March 2005.
-He is also Managing Director of Horizon Fuel Cell Technology, Inc. and Chairman of The Hoffman Institute and was Director General of Hola Television Group from September 2009 to January 2012.
+He is a business consultant.
+Mr. Wick is also Chairman of the Board of Directors of Horizon Fuel Cell Technology, Inc. and a member of the Advisory Board of World Ventures Marketing.
+He is a former Chairman of The Hoffman Institute and Director General of Hola Television Group.

 Mr. Wick served as COO, CEO and Chairman of a variety of enterprises spanning aquaculture, biotech, education, television broadcasting and investment banking.
 He served as President and CEO of International Oceanographic Corporation in the early 1970s, followed by CEO posts for Cox Hobbies, Inc. and Werner Erhard and Associates, a network of companies offering educational courses in more than 34 cities in the United States and 18 cities around the globe.